 Cartoonist: Job Description and Career Information

-A cartoonist combines writing and drawing to convey humor about current events, recent trends and even everyday life situations.
-Read on to learn more about this career.
+A cartoonist combines writing and drawing to convey humor and tell stories about current events, recent trends, made-up worlds and even everyday life situations.
+In general, cartoonists do not need formal education, though some postsecondary training may improve their chances of employment.

 Job Description for a Cartoonist